johnnyxh/HummingBot/README.md

 	- These can also be set through environment variables
 		- HUMMINGBOT_TOKEN = your discord bot token
 		- PORT = the port the web server hosting the client side will run on
-		- YOUTUBE_API_KEY = youtube api key used for grabbing
+		- YOUTUBE_API_KEY = youtube api key used for several calls to youtube's API
 		- MONGODB_URI = mongo uri to connect to your database
 		- MONGODB_DB = mongo database that will contain hummingbot collections
+		- COOKIE_SECRET = secret used for signing discord authorization cookie
+		- CLIENT_ID = your bot's client ID
+		- CLIENT_SECRET = your bot's secret ID

 ## Tests

 ### Bot
-TODO: Currently running tests using `nosetests` and written using standard
+TODO: Currently running tests using `nosetests` and written using standard `unittest`module

 ### Client
 TODO: